trendscenter/coinstac/README.md

 - "Smart bullies" have demonstrated ability to extract personal information from various aggregated, anonymized datasets.
 How can we share data without revealing confidential information?

 Bottom line--collaborative group research requires a great deal of coordination.
-Human and business factors can  prevent or hamper research from happening at a pace we are able to handle, fast!
-Constraints may even forbid group research to happen at all.
+Human and business factors can hamper research from happening at a pace that we are able to handle!
+Constraints may even forbid group research to occur at all.

 # The Solution

 Let's remove these barriers.
-The best usage of research data is to apply it everywhere it can be useful, to progress science, so long as it can be done so _safely_.
+The best usage of research data is to apply it _everywhere it can be useful_.
+Our strategy enables otherwise "locked-down data" to become useful again.

 COINSTAC removes the barriers to collaborative analysis by: